 Forcing workers to meet unrealistic manufacturing output targets is a wrong approach that many manufacturing industries follow.
-Instead, have your workers understand how they can contribute to profits of the company – that they’re not just a number.
+Instead, have your workers understand how they can contribute to the profits of the company – that they’re not just a number.
 Introduce a rewards program for them that get better as the team adds more to the bottom line.

 Focus on process and results will follow

 No doubt one works day and night with a goal of results, but if you ignore the ‘process’ that leads to this event, you end up losing the focus and dedication of your employees.
 When you focus on the process as a whole rather than smaller parts it helps aids your employees in wanting to reach that goal.
-Recognize workers who go above and beyond in their efforts as way to motivate your team.
+Recognize workers who go above and beyond in their efforts as a way to motivate your team.

 Recognizing an employee for his good work is not as hard as you may think in today’s digital world.
-Recognizing and rewarding them is easy through the Ezzely app with points or encouraging words.
+Recognizing and rewarding them is easy through the Ezzely employee engagement app with points or encouraging words.